 I am an Amazon Affiliate, so if you purchase through a link within my blog post, I will earn a piece of commission.

-The streusel on this muffin is optional.
-I love the sweet and crunchy topping, it adds a lot of depth to the recipe.
-You just mix the flour, sugar, cinnamon, butter, and walnuts together to a crumble.
+Step Six: For the streusel, you just mix the flour, sugar, cinnamon, butter, and walnuts together to a crumble.
 Then sprinkle on top of each muffin in the muffin tin.

 Variations to Cranberry Muffins